Pelican-Elegant/elegant/documentation/content/101 Quick Start/updating-new-releases.md

 If you are lucky, you will not reach a time where you believe, even a tiny bit, that you have messed up the contents of your theme repository.
 If you have made any changes to the base Elegant theme, it is inevitable that at some point you will need to reset the repository to a known good state.
-Assuming the repository is in the directory `../blog-theme/Elegant` as per the example above, executing the following command:
+Assuming that the repository is in the directory `../blog-theme/Elegant`, per the example above, executing the following command:

 ```bash
 rmdir -rf ../blog-theme/Elegant